Darkness4/minitel-app/PRIVACY_POLICY.md

 ## English

 No data is shared and stored without your knowledge.
-The data collected are the ones you provide us (diagnosis and feedback) and are never saved.
+The data collected are the ones you provide us (diagnosis) and are never saved.

 The data that can be collected are: